Noncompliance - Curing a Sanction

 Then... |

-A sanction has been recorded in CalSAWS and a client contacts the EC to cure the sanction before a financial penalty is imposed and the activity in the curing period can be completed before the effective date of the penalty (e.g., Orientation, or completion of short term activity), |
+A sanction has been recorded in CalSAWS and a client contacts the AEC/EC to cure the sanction before a financial penalty is imposed and the activity in the curing period can be completed before the effective date of the penalty (e.g., Orientation, or completion of short term activity), |

-The client will be placed in a WTW Program Status of Non-Comp with a Status Reason of In process of curing sanction in CalSAWS and and must be allowed to cure the sanction by completing the activity even though it is before the effective date of the financial sanction.
+The client will be placed in a WTW Program Status of Non-Comp with a Status Reason of In process of curing sanction in CalSAWS and must be allowed to cure the sanction by completing the activity even though it is before the effective date of the financial sanction.
 When the client successfully completes the activity, the CWES Supervisor/Lead makes entries in CalSAWS:

 No financial penalty is applied and there is no loss to the client’s cash grant. |

-A client contacts the EC to cure a sanction before a financial penalty is imposed, and the “curing period” results in the client having to perform in an activity for a period that extends past the discontinuance date of the NA 840 or NA 845 notice, |
+A client contacts the AEC/EC to cure a sanction before a financial penalty is imposed, and the “curing period” results in the client having to perform in an activity for a period that extends past the discontinuance date on the Notice of Action (NA 840 or NA 845), |

 Cash aid is restored back to the first of the month following the date the client contacted the county to cure the sanction.
 (EDBC must be run back to the Effective Begin Date of the sanction.) |